alexgorbatchev/crc/README.md

-# CRC for node.js
+# JavaScript CRC 8, 16 and 32.

 This is a basic port/copy of the JavaScript CRC implementation.
-The module is compatible with Node.js and Require.js.
+The module works with any CommonJS system supporting `module.exports` notation as well as in the browser.
+When loaded in the browser, all functions end up under the `window.crc` "namespace".

-This is an almost direct copy from http://www.digsys.se/JavaScript/CRC.aspx
+Original code is taken from http://www.digsys.se/JavaScript/CRC.aspx

 ## Functions

-The following functions are exported:
+The following functions are implemented:

     crc8(String)	#=> Number
     crcArc(String)	#=> Number